 Japanese is a language isolated and belongs to Japonic, a small language family.
 There is no evidence of a genetic link between Japonic and any other known language groups.

-It comprises only two languages — Japanese and Ryukyuan spoken in the Ryukyu Islands.
+It comprises only two languages — Japanese and Ryukyuan- spoken in the Ryukyu Islands.

-Some believe Ryukyuan is a dialect of Japanese.
+Some believe Ryukyuan is a Japanese dialect.

 History and impact of the Chinese language